HsKA-OSGIS/geobase-back/readme.md

   <code>sudo service geoserver restart </code>

 <b> -Getting BfS Data into GeoServer </b> <br>
 BfS data is taken as a new vector data source by using Web Feature Server in GeoServer.
 The retrieval URL from Data Interface page of BfS Server is used.
-Then, required layers are published. <br>
+Then, requested layers are published. <br>
  <a href="https://odlinfo.bfs.de/ODL/EN/service/data-interface/data-interface_node.html">Data Interface Page of BfS Website</a>

 ## Front-end: OpenLayers + Vite